AkchurinDA/Fortuna.jl/README.md

 ## Description

-`Fortuna` is a general-purpose Julia package for structural and system reliability analysis.
+`Fortuna.jl` is a general-purpose Julia package for structural and system reliability analysis.

 ## Installation

-To install `Fortuna` package, type `]` in Julia REPL to enter package manager mode and execute the following command:
+To install `Fortuna.jl` package, type `]` in Julia REPL to enter package manager mode and execute the following command:

 ```
 pkg> add Fortuna